Homepage

 Params

-• time (StringIntegerDateTime) - a string representation of time ('today', '3 days ago', 'in 10 minutes' etc.) or an integer in UNIX time format or time
+• time (StringIntegerDateTime) - a string representation of time ('today', '3 days ago', 'in 10 minutes' etc.) or a number in UNIX time format or time

 • zone (String) - time zone - default: nil